Lightning Blackjack follows on the same theme as Evolutions very successful Lightning Roulette, which uses multipliers to enhance wins.

 Bets start from as low as £1/€1 a hand and max out at £/€10,000.

-The total bet is the Main Bet + Lightning Fee.
+The total Bet is the Main Bet + Lightning Fee.

-The dealer will check for Blackjack, if he has a BJ, the game round ends and a new game begins.
+The dealer will check for Blackjack.
+If he has a BJ, the game round ends, and a new game begins.
 Those taking Insurance will get paid 2:1.
 The Lightning Fee and any active multiplier will be lost.

 If no Ace is showing, players have one of four playing decisions to make:

-If the player’s hand equals the dealer’s hand in value, the player’s main bet is returned to them as a Push, the lightning fee is lost as is any multiplier.
+If the Player’s hand equals the dealer’s hand in value, the Player’s main bet is returned to them as a Push.
+The lightning fee is lost, as is any multiplier.

 If the dealer wins, all bets, lightning fees and Multipliers are lost.

-When the Player has a better hand than the dealer, the main bet is paid at even money, unless it’s blackjack or if there is a multiplier in play.
+When the Player has a better hand than the dealer, the main bet is paid at even money unless it’s blackjack or if there is a multiplier in play.
 The multiplier will pay the bet amount up to the value of the lightning fee from the last round.
-If the bet amount is greater, the difference will be paid at the prevailing rate for the hand (1:1 or 3:2).
+If the bet amount is more, the difference will be paid at the prevailing rate for the hand (1:1 or 3:2).

-The winning hand value is then compared to the assigned multiplier and that will get carried over to the next game round the player plays in.
+The winning hand value is then compared to the assigned multiplier, and that will get carried over to the next game round the Player plays in.

-Now, you don’t have to play the next game or in fact any game rounds for up to 180 Days.
+Now, you don’t have to play the next game or, in fact, any game rounds for up to 180 Days.

-When you place the bet, the Multiplier value being applied to that hand will be shown next to it.
+When you place the bet, the Multiplier value applied to that hand will be shown next to it.

 Don’t forget that a Lightning fee will also be taken when you bet.
 So if you win this hand, you’ll get another multiplier to carry over to the next hand you play.